GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

 # GIGNEY BACKEND
-This is the backend REST API for Gigeny
+This is the backend REST API for Gigney

 # LIVE URLS
 A2: https://a2.gigney.ryanriddiford.com